 Or if their opinion is too far from yours, you may get upset with them.

 On the other hand, if you’re the one making most of the decisions, you feel responsible for the happiness of the other person.
 If they’re unhappy with the choice you’ve made for them, you feel bad about it.

 In either case, it leads to inequality in your partnership, and I dare to say that whenever there is inequality, people aren’t genuinely happy.
 We all want to feel inner freedom and be treated with respect.

-In the case of letting the partner choose for you, you may feel like less than them which creates countless other issues which negatively affect your connection.
+In the case of letting the partner to choose for you, you may feel like less than them, which creates countless other issues that negatively affect your connection.